 Probe reveals lax law enforcement in Malta where registered companies get away with filing no VAT returns and no audited accounts, and then remain on the country’s Register of Companies as “inactive” after millions disappear.

 A company with offices at Smart City was shut down by Italian authorities in 2017.
-Despite registering a €50 million in turnover in its first year of operation, no red flags were ever raised in Malta.
+Despite registering a €50 billion in turnover in its first year of operation, no red flags were ever raised in Malta.
 It is one of a number of similar cases unravelled by foreign State investigators.

 Criminal kingpins boast that Malta’s ‘business friendly’ environment is a good node for the lucrative scam.

 Tax and security services investigations have revealed a number of companies registered in Malta involved in schemes that defraud billions in taxpayers’ money, according to a probe of 300,000 pages of previously unseen documents.

 The scam, known as Missing Trader Intra Community (MTIC) Fraud, or VAT Carousel Fraud, involves a Europe-wide racket that is robbing taxpayers of €50 billion annually.
 The documents on which the investigation is based, analysed by a network of 35 European media partners including The Shift News, also shed light on the players involved.